 What is a Federal Direct Loan?

-An FDL is an educational loan provided through the federal government which includes subsidized and unsubsidized loans for students, and PLUS loans for parents and students.
+An FDL is an educational loan provided through the federal government.
+They include subsidized and unsubsidized loans for students, and PLUS loans for parents and students.

 What is the difference between a grant and a loan?

 Loans are different from grants in that the student is required to pay back all loan money that is borrowed.